 - Your goal for your macros for weight loss should be to lose FAT.
 In order to lose fat, you want to make sure you keep your protein intake is high to promote muscle retention, thus resulting in fat loss if you are in a calorie deficit.

 Did you remember those?
 I hope so!

-Now, when it comes to your calorie counting, structure your plan like this:
+Now, when it comes to your macros for weight loss, structure your plan like this:

 - Use ranges instead of exact numbers.
 If your goal is 1725 calories a day, shoot for a range of 1700-1750, or even 1675-1775.
 This helps promote a more relaxed approach so you don’t have to become obsessed with hitting a specific number.